 This course continues Asian Studies 130-131, study of modern standard Arabic.
-It covers oral/aural skills related to interactive and task-oriented social situations, including discourse on a number discussion.
-This semester's selected topic of topics and public announcements.
-Students read and write short passages and personal-notes containing an expanded vocabulary on everyday objects and common verbs and adjectives.
+It covers oral/aural skills related to interactive and task-oriented social situations, including discourse on a number exercises, and an all-class production of topics and public announcements.
+Students read and write short passages and personal notes containing an expanded vocabulary on everyday objects and common verbs and adjectives.
 MWF 2:30-3:45 p.m.